denocris/cifar10-CNN-TensorFlow-Estimators/README.md

 Two slightly different models were tested:

 * In model_1, the four convolutional layers have [32,64,96,64] respectively.
-Its fully connected layer has units=1024.
+Fully connected layer has units=1024.

 * In model_2, the four convolutional layers have [32,64,64,32] respectively.
-Its fully connected layer has units=512.
+Fully connected layer has units=512.
 This model was built in order to test a less complex model (less parameters).

 ### STEP THREE: Visualize results on TensorBoard